dennismathewjose/Movie-Recommender/README.md

 ## Usage

 1. Data Preparation:
-   - The system uses movie data from [dataset source]
+   - The system uses movie data from TMDB API
    - Run data preprocessing scripts in the notebooks directory
    - Processed data will be saved in the data directory